peterukk/rte-rrtmgp/README.md

 Speed: The optical depth kernel is up to five times faster than original on ifort+MKL when using single precision and a model with two hidden layers, 30 neurons.
 On old gfortran compilers and double precision, barely faster at all.

 Accuracy: Downwelling long-wave fluxes have maximum column errors up to 5 W/m2 for independent RFMIP sites.
-Upwelling fluxes are much better, less than 1 W/m2.
+Upwelling fluxes errors are less than 1 W/m2.

 # RTE+RRTMGP